Curriculum Vitae [ download printable CV as pdf ]

 ART and TECHNOLOGY POSITIONS

-- Artistic and technical advisor to the CARIBBEAN CULTURAL CENTER - AFRICAN DIASPORA INSTITUTE in Harlem, New York City, for the "Mi Querido Barrio" mobile augmented reality art, culture and history tour.
+- Artistic and technical advisor to the CARIBBEAN CULTURAL CENTER - AFRICAN DIASPORA INSTITUTE (CCCADI) in East Harlem, New York City, for the "Mi Querido Barrio" mobile augmented reality art, culture and history tour.
 Co-wrote successful grant proposal to win a ROCKEFELLER FOUNDATION Cultural Innovation Fund award for the project.

 - Co-organizer of Manifest.AR ARtSense commission, FACT, Liverpool.